How to Actually Read and Play Piano Music

 View the books on Amazon:

-Leslie Young is the author/composer of the Revolutionary Piano Method.
-She co-founded a K-12th grade charter school in Texas and has been a piano teacher for about 40 years.
+Leslie Young is the author/composer of PIANO Revolution She co-founded a K-12th grade charter school in Texas and has been a piano teacher for 40 years.
 She has had experience teaching a variety of students tackling piano for the first time or as returning students.

 Leslie believes that “learning to play the piano is more about diligence and perseverance” – but would add that just as critical to success is the method that is used, the encouragement of critical thinking, and the instructional principles that promote immediate success.

 She states: “In teaching piano to students of varying ages, what also varies is a commitment of time and the amount of dedication.
 Children of certain ages may do very well with a parent as teacher; others may need someone who is not family to instruct them.
 Some older children and adults prefer to make progress on their own, and this method is designed to act as a meticulous guide through new material.
 Some adults and teens insist on professional teachers, which also encourages continuity.
-Because these books are self-explanatory, a new or experienced professional teacher will have no trouble using the Revolutionary Piano Method with students.
-It is an easy way to learn piano.”
+Because these books are self-explanatory, a new or experienced professional teacher will have no trouble using PIANO Revolution with students.
+It is an easy way to learn piano.